-- Initiatives to reduce water consumption at Shafter continued with the installation of the new tailings filter press, which produces a drier filter cake recovering more process water for re-use. - Aurcana continues to be the largest property tax payer and the largest employer in the county. - Aurcana, through its wholly owned subsidiary RGMC, continues its initiatives to revive the old Shafter ghost town.
-Initiatives include research and permitting towards the establishment of a trailer park, as well as further work on the company store.
+- Initiatives to reduce water consumption at Shafter continued with the installation of new tailings filter presses, that produce a drier filter cake recovering more process water for re-use. - Aurcana continues to be the largest property tax payer and the largest employer in the county.